Title: Paid Internship | Hepatitis B & C Patient Navigation Specialist (Bilingual Preferred)

 *Applicant must be a current student at CUNY School of Public Health – Hours per week: 19

-The NYC Department of Health Viral Hepatitis Program is devoted to help New Yorkers living with hepatitis B and/or C infection access timely, appropriate, and culturally-sensitive medical care in order to reduce morbidity and mortality associated with hepatitis B and/or C in NYC.
-The Capacity Building unit within Viral Hepatitis Program administers multiple direct service programs including telephone delivered patient navigation and contracts with community-based navigation programs.
+Over 300,000 New Yorkers have hepatitis B or C and are at risk for serious liver disease and cancer; unfortunately many are unaware of their infection and/or are not in care.
+The NYC Department of Health Viral Hepatitis Program is devoted to support New Yorkers living with hepatitis B and/or C infection access medical care to prevent ongoing transmission, liver disease and liver cancer.
+The Capacity Building unit within Viral Hepatitis Program administers multiple direct service programs including tele-navigation programs and contracts with community-based navigation programs.

-The Viral Hepatitis Program has an opening for a Patient Navigation Intern who will collaborate with Health Department staff and external community providers to engage people living with hepatitis B and/or C in medical care.
-The Patient Navigator will reach out via telephone to patients at high risk and with little support, such as people with history of substance use, mental health conditions, history of incarceration and multiple co-morbid conditions.
+The Viral Hepatitis Program is recruiting a Patient Navigation Intern who will collaborate with Health Department staff and external community providers to engage people living with or at risk for hepatitis B and/or hepatitis C in medical care.
+The Patient Navigators will reach out via telephone to patients at high risk and with little support, such as people with history of substance use, mental health conditions, history of incarceration, poverty, homelessness, immigration status and multiple co-morbid conditions.

-- Contact individuals over the phone to provide patient navigation services including health promotion, scheduling medical appointments, offering referrals for supportive services, delivering timely reminders, and calling providers for care coordination.
+- Contact individuals over the phone to provide patient navigation services including giving health education, scheduling medical appointments, offering referrals for supportive services, delivering timely reminders, calling providers for care coordination and supporting linkage to hepatitis care, return to care as well as retention in care.

 - Must be currently studying at CUNY School of Public Health, first-year student is preferred.